AAROC/DevOps/CONTRIBUTING.md

 # Planning and issues

 Please feel free to use the github issues to submit support requests or discuss issues.
-Please make sure that you mark issues accurately with the provided tags (*e.g.* questions should be specifically marked as such, *etc*.
+Please make sure that you mark issues accurately with the provided tags (*e.g.* questions should be specifically marked as such, *etc*.).
+We use the [Waffle board](https://waffle.io/AAROC/devops) for project planning.

+# Authoring and  Scholarly output

+We treat this repository as _a piece of research infrastructure_.
+It is the expression, in code, of services which enable science, and is part of a platform.
+We believe that platform needs to be properly communicated, citable, re-usable and that contributions should be attributable to the correct people.
+This is an aspirational statement, since doing this properly can  be quite difficult.

+This is also a very fast-moving field... we do what we can to keep up, and keep with the principles above.

+## Publication workflow

+The typical workflow is :

+  1. If a new service or feature is contributed, this should be included as a submodule in the relevant directory
+  2. An example of how this functionality is expressed in the real world should be then sent as a pull request.
+  3. A period of peer review is under taken once automated tests are completed.
+  4. The contributor is added to the `.zenodo.json` description of the repository.
+  5. A release is written describing the new functionality  - this should be the equivalent of a mini-article.

+## Post-publication peer review

+This is experimental.
+We created a [Journal](http://dx.doi.org/10.14293/S2199-1006.1.SOR-COMPSCI.CL4DW1A.v1) to add these publications.
+The journal is edited by @brucellino and reviewed by ... a bunch of people...